| Additional Resources |

 Reduced Force Lightens Load on Fingers

 - The Linear switches of the Ergo Pro Low Force Keyboard offer an incredibly light 35 gram activation force.
-Users may initially find that they are "bottoming out" their keys but with practice most can learn to adapt to the lighter force required and discontinue downward pressure before the switch hits the bottom of its 3.5 mm stroke range.
-Once a user adapts they will greatly benefit from the reduction of necessary force, with the potential for a reduction in fatigue and/or pain from heavy keyboard use.
+Initially one may find that they are "bottoming out" their keys but with practice it is possible to learn to adapt to the lighter force required and discontinue downward pressure before the switch hits the bottom of its 3.5 mm stroke range.
+If an individual can train themselves they will greatly benefit from the reduction of necessary force, with the potential for a reduction in fatigue and/or pain from heavy keyboard use.

 Improves Typing Speed and Accuracy